Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Introduction

-Different single-cell perturbations, including CRISPR-based gene knockouts \cite{CRISPR_1,CRISPR_2} and small-molecule treatments \cite{scPerturb}, act at different layers of cellular mechanisms.
+Different single-cell perturbations, including CRISPR-based gene knockouts \citep{CRISPR-1,CRISPR-2} and small-molecule treatments \citep{scPerturb}, act at different layers of cellular mechanisms.
 Despite significant advancements in sequencing technology, producing perturbation data remains costly and time-consuming.
 As it is impractical to perform experiments across all cell types and perturbation conditions, accurately predicting perturbation responses under novel conditions is crucial.
 This capability significantly enhances biomedical research, particularly in advancing the understanding of gene functions and accelerating drug screening.

-RNA-seq requires cell lysis to release RNA during sequencing, making it an irreversible and destructive process for cells \cite{mortazavi2008mapping}.
+RNA-seq requires cell lysis to release RNA during sequencing, making it an irreversible and destructive process for cells \citep{mortazavi2008mapping}.
 Consequently, in single-cell perturbation experiments, capturing the same cell’s phenotype before and after perturbation is not feasible (Fig.~\ref{fig:destructive}).
 As a result, single-cell perturbation data are fundamentally unpaired.
-Although existing methods \cite{GEARS,chenCPA,sams-vae,graphVCI,Squidiff,GRAPE} for predicting cell responses under unseen perturbation conditions have made significant progress, they often overlook the inherently unpaired nature of single-cell perturbation data, either by forcibly matching samples from the perturbed and unperturbed groups or by disregarding their relationships during modeling.
-On the other hand, while the unpaired nature of the data has been considered in some studies \cite{cellot,scbutterfly}, their use of unconditional models prevents them from generalizing to novel perturbation settings.
+Although existing methods \citep{GEARS,chenCPA,sams-vae,graphVCI,Squidiff,scLambda,biolord,GRAPE} for predicting cell responses under unseen perturbation conditions have made significant progress, they often overlook the inherently unpaired nature of single-cell perturbation data, either by forcibly matching samples from the perturbed and unperturbed groups or by disregarding their relationships during modeling.
+On the other hand, while the unpaired nature of the data has been considered in some studies \citep{cellot,scbutterfly}, their lack of explicit perturbation modeling limits generalization to unseen perturbations.
+As shown in Fig.~\ref{fig:collapse}, directly learning the expression matrix reduces model diversity, as the high dimensionality and sparsity of single-cell data with abundant zero or near-zero values \citep{BLEEP,ST-GCHB} obscures meaningful patterns \citep{hdc_1,hdc_2}.